Introduction

 Magnetic Resonance Imaging Considerations

-• The static magnetic field must be 3 Tesla or lower.
+- The static magnetic field must be 3 Tesla or lower.

-• Based on extrapolation, the spatial field gradient should not exceed 1,500 Gauss/cm (or 15 Tesla/m).
+- Based on extrapolation, the spatial field gradient should not exceed 1500 Gauss/cm (or 15 Tesla/m).

-• The MRI system's reported whole-body average specific absorption rate should be at or below 4 W/kg during 15 minutes of continuous scanning in first-level controlled operating mode.
+- The MRI system's reported whole-body average specific absorption rate should be at or below 4 W/kg during 15 minutes of continuous scanning in first-level controlled operating mode.

 With adherence to the above scanning parameters, the PUL implant is predicted to cause a maximum temperature increase of 2.4 °C following a 15-minute continuous scanning session.
 In nonclinical trials, the PUL implant has been shown to produce an image artifact that extends roughly 15 mm from the device, primarily when subjected to gradient echo pulse sequencing in a 3-Tesla MRI environment.

 Compared to the apex, image quality deterioration is disproportionately higher in the transitional zone relative to the peripheral zone and in the base and middle regions.
 The phenomenon is pronounced in diffusion-weighted imaging when contrasted with T2-weighted and dynamic contrast-enhanced sequences.
-A prostate imaging quality score of ≤2, indicative of suboptimal imaging, was recorded in 16% to 24% of examinations.
-The obscuration of the prostatic tissue by the UroLift artifact was significantly more pronounced in diffusion-weighted and dynamic contrast-enhanced imaging than in T2-weighted imaging.[51]
+A prostate imaging quality score of 2 or less, indicative of suboptimal imaging, was recorded in 16% to 24% of examinations.
+The obscuration of the prostatic tissue by the UroLift artifact was significantly more pronounced in diffusion-weighted and dynamic contrast-enhanced imaging than in T2-weighted imaging.[57]
 Patients considering the PUL procedure should be informed about the potential effects of the implant on the quality of MRI images and the consequent ramifications for image-guided prostate cancer assessments.

 Clinical Significance

-PUL, a minimally invasive surgical procedure to treat LUTS due to BPH, carries significant clinical relevance:
+PUL, a minimally invasive surgical procedure to treat LUTS due to BPH, carries significant clinical relevance.

 Symptom Relief

-PUL has been demonstrated to provide a swift amelioration of LUTS, significantly improving both urinary flow and patients' quality of life.
+PUL has been demonstrated to provide a swift amelioration of LUTS, significantly improving urinary flow and the patient's quality of life.
 Data from a systematic review involving approximately 600 patients indicated a pooled improvement in the IPSS ranging from 9.73 to 12.16 over 2 years of follow-up.
-Moreover, the Qmax exhibited an increase from 3.44 mL/s to 4.26 mL/s.[48]
-These improvements were observed early on and sustained throughout the 24-month observation period, suggesting the durability of PUL outcomes.[48]
+Moreover, the Qmax exhibited an increase from 3.44 mL/s to 4.26 mL/s.[54]
+These improvements were observed early on and sustained throughout the 24-month observation period, suggesting the durability of PUL outcomes.[54]

-However, it is important to note that these improvements, while significant, were less pronounced than those typically achieved with traditional resective procedures like TURP, GLL-PVP, and HoLEP, which have reported Qmax improvements in the range of 10 to 13 mL/s.[52]
-A study comparing TURP and PUL demonstrated within the first month following the procedure that 82% of individuals who underwent PUL achieved a positive response on the BPH symptom endpoint, in stark contrast to the 53% response rate observed in patients who had undergone TURP.[53]
+However, it is important to note that these improvements, while significant, were less pronounced than those typically achieved with traditional resective procedures like TURP, GLL-PVP, and HoLEP, which have reported Qmax improvements in the range of 10 to 13 mL/s.[58]
+Results from a study comparing TURP and PUL demonstrated within the first month following the procedure that 82% of individuals who underwent PUL achieved a positive response on the BPH symptom endpoint, in stark contrast to the 53% response rate observed in patients who had undergone TURP.[59]

 Sexual Function Preservation

 PUL stands out for its conservative impact on sexual health, exhibiting minimal influence on sexual and ejaculatory functions postoperatively.
-Clinical investigations, including the evaluation of scores from the male sexual health questionnaire ejaculatory dysfunction (MSHQ-EjD) short form, have noted improvements in sexual function after PUL, with pooled estimates of these enhancements ranging from 0.81 to 1.81 across various follow-up intervals.[48]
+Clinical investigations, including the evaluation of scores from the male sexual health questionnaire ejaculatory dysfunction short form, have noted improvements in sexual function after PUL, with pooled estimates of these enhancements ranging from 0.81 to 1.81 across various follow-up intervals.[54]
 Further research corroborates these findings, indicating a lack of sexual function decline following the procedure.

 In comparative terms, Aquablation, a waterjet-based BPH treatment, has been associated with higher instances of ejaculatory dysfunction, reported in approximately 7.8% to 26.7% of cases.[60]
 Additionally, traditional TURP has been associated with a significant occurrence of retrograde ejaculation, affecting nearly 47.8% of sexually active patients after the procedure, highlighting the advantageous profile of PUL in maintaining sexual function.[61]